XavierCHN/Dota2Jet/README.md

-# Live templates for dota2 modding (lua scripting) in IntelliJ IDEA

 1. Download and unzip
 2. Open your project in Intellij IDEA (with [LuaIDE](http://git.oschina.net/tangzx/IntelliJ-Lua/releases) installed)
 3. Go to `File -> Project Sturcture`, click the green `+` and add this folder.